Evas122/Product-Price-Negotiator-System/README.md

 }
 ```

-### 3. Run the project with Docker.
+### 3. Run the project with Docker

+Navigate to the root directory of the project (where the docker-compose.yml file is located) and run the following command:

 ```bash
 docker-compose up --d
 ```
+This command will:

-This will be build the application.
+1. Build the application.
+2. Start the database service (sqldata).
+3. Start the application service (price-negotiator-app).

 ### 4. Wait for initialization
-The application runs automated database migrations at startup and depends on the database being ready.
+The application has automated database migrations that run on startup.
+It will wait for the database to be ready before applying migrations.

-Please wait 10 seconds after starting the services for the database to initialize before the application begins running.
+Important: After starting the services, please wait 10 seconds for the database to fully initialize before the application starts.

 ### 5. Access the application
-Once initialized, the application will be available at:
+Once everything is ready, the application will be accessible at the following URL:

 http://localhost:5268/swagger/index.html

-This Swagger interface allows you to test and interact with the available API endpoints.
+You can use the Swagger interface to explore and test the available endpoints.